 Simply put: when it is not a safe place in which to share your story and your concerns… to be who you really are.
 Has this ever happened?
 Sadly, yes, but rarely… to the best of my knowledge, less than ten times in a total of over 6000 H.O.P.E.
 Group meetings.
 And because it has happened, I publish this blog post to help you recognize danger and how to respond to it.
 I am very healthy because of H.O.P.E. and H.O.P.E.
 Groups, as are hundreds of other human beings, and it is my desire to share this rich experience with you. [click to continue…]

-On February 15 this year, I introduced you to parallels between the metamorphosis of a caterpillar into a butterfly and the metamorphosis of the human that goes on as we speak.
-We are, indeed, encased in the chrysalis of fear while we disassemble old ego-based thought forms and reassemble them in new, spiritually based, thought forms.
-I would like to take this a step further now, and show some more parallels, introducing you to other human beings who have the same insight.
-I am not about to claim this insight is something that’s uniquely mine, and I am of a mind to be aware that this metamorphosis is something that is fundamental to our conscious evolution. [click to continue…]
+Earlier this year, I introduced you to parallels between the metamorphosis of the caterpillar into the butterfly and the metamorphosis of the human ego into the soul… a great change going on as we speak.
+We are, indeed, encased in the chrysalis of fear while we disassemble old ego-based thought forms and reassemble them in new, soul–based, thought forms.
+I would like to further compare caterpillar and human, introducing you to other human beings with similar insight.
+I am not about to claim this insight as something uniquely mine, and I am of a mind to be aware that this metamorphosis is something that is fundamental to our conscious evolution. [click to continue…]

-Here it is: you have been promised your life since the beginning of time! [click to continue…]
+Here it is: You and I have been promised our lives since the beginning of time! [click to continue…]

 The first HOPE Group meeting happened on February 12, 1987 in Ken Hamilton’s surgical practice for five of his patients with cancer.
 It opened to include cancer patients of other local physicians at the second meeting when the group also decided to call themselves a H.O.P.E. group, where the name stood for Healing Of Persons Exceptional.
 Next, they decided to welcome their family members. [click to continue…]